 The only serious downside we found is the higher requirement of daily traffic.
 Without enough traffic, a Multivariate Testing campaign cannot give you meaningful results.
 In short, it’s effective for Landing Pages with high traffic.
 Otherwise, you should be satisfied with the A/B Split Testing options.

 I recommend and use the following tools to create an effective multivariate testing process for my landing pages:

 - Thrive landing pages: to create easy and professional landing pages in minutes using their in-built templates.

 - Thrive Content Builder: to add elements, import/export ready-made landing pages and insert elements like videos, CTAs etc.

-- GetResponse: To funnel leads from landing pages and automate them in the sales funnel via autoresponders and marketing automation.
+- GetResponse or Convertkit: To funnel leads from landing pages and automate them in the sales funnel via autoresponders and marketing automation.
 (Read complete GetResponse Review here for more information).